hujingreal/HESH/README.md

 See `autorun.sh`

 ## Note
-1. You are required to modify the path of the PM, identified as ‘index_pool_name’, in the ‘hash_api.h’ file to match the path in your specific environment.
-For SOFT, you also need to set the path named ‘PMEM_LOC1’ in the ‘ssmem.cpp’ file.
-Additionally, for the 'autorun.sh' script, you must configure the path for the 'pm' variable.
+1. You are required to modify the path of the PM, identified as 'index_pool_name', in the 'hash_api.h' file to match the path in your specific environment.
+Additionally, for the 'SOFT' hashing table configuration, you need to set the path for the variable named 'PMEM_LOC1' in the 'ssmem.cpp' file.
+Furthermore, for the 'autorun.sh' script, you must configure the path for the 'pm' variable.
 2. Due to hardware constraints, our experimental setup only uses four Optane DIMMs.
-If your system is equipped with six Optane DIMMs, you must adjust the value of ‘kDimmNum’ in the ‘hesh_pm_allocator.h’ file to six.
+If your system is equipped with six Optane DIMMs, you must adjust the value of 'kDimmNum' in the 'hesh_pm_allocator.h' file to six.
 This adjustment ensures that the number of Optane DIMMs in your environment is accurately reflected.